EsEverde/RasPi/README.md

 The rest of the scripts are patterns for the lamp.
 As you will soon discover I save up all my programming elegance and efficency for my work, and write this code to relax, so don't judge me ;)

-Feel fre to contribute with whatever idea you wish.
+Feel free to contribute with whatever idea you wish.